Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Theoretical Analysis

-In this section, we aim to analyze the movements of node features given three types of graphs (original, signed, and zero-weights).
-We again employ GCN \cite{kipf2016semi} as a baseline.
-Here, we assume a binary classification task ($y_i \in$ \{0, 1\}) similar to previous work \cite{baranwal2021graph,yan2021two} and inherit several useful notations for simplifications: (1) For all nodes $i=\{1,...,n\}$, their degrees $\{d_i\}$ and features $\{h_i\}$ are i.i.d. random variables.
-(2) We assume that every class has the same population.
-(3) With a slight abuse of notation, assume $h^{(0)}=XW^{(0)}$ is the first layer projection of initial node features.
-(4) Given the label $y_i$, the node feature follows the distribution ($\mu$ or $-\mu$) as:
+\textit{\textbf{Message-passing} (Signed propagation always has a better discrimination power than other propagation methods)} For brevity, we take GCN \cite{kipf2016semi} as an example to inspect how message passing alters node feature vectors.
+Assuming a binary label ($y_i \in$ \{0, 1\}), let us inherit several assumptions and notations from \cite{yan2021two} as follows: (1) For all nodes $i=\{1,...,n\}$, their degrees $\{d_i\}$ and features $\{h_i\}$ are \textit{i.i.d.} random variables.
+(2) Every class has the same population.
+(3) With a slight abuse of notation, assume that $h^{(0)}=XW^{(0)}$ is the first layer projection of the initial node features.
+(4) The node feature of label $y_i$ follows the distribution ($\mu$ or $-\mu$) as,